bjornburton/champbot/README.md

-Champ-like USV, with brief submersion capability, designed to meet the demands of the Champlain Mini Maker Faire's Champbot Challenge.
+Champ-like ROV, with brief submersion capability, designed to meet the demands of the Champlain Mini Maker Faire's Champbot Challenge.

 Team Name: <discuss>
 Team Members: Father and son, so far